jrbeckwith/because.js/README.md

 include it in the normal `<script>` way.
 This will define a global variable `because`.

-See the `example/` directory for a more complicated example using React and ES2015.
+See the `example/` directory for an extended usage example using React and ES2015.
+You don't have to use React or make things as complicated as the example app, though.

 Watch